-Advanced course work includes training in database management, Windows and Linux servers, networking, routing, security, and virtualization.
+Advanced course work includes training in database management, Mac, Windows and Linux servers, networking, routing, security, and virtualization.
 This program also provides the foundation for many industry certifications through Microsoft, COMPTIA, CISCO, and Dell/EMC.

 The program offers certificate pathways that can be taken as stand-alone courses or lead to the Associate in Applied Sciences (AAS) degree.
 The AAS degree prepares students to transition successfully into select Bachelor’s degree programs at Washington State 4-year universities.
 Students who successfully transfer and meet entry requirements will be granted junior standing.

 - Demonstrate effective verbal and written communication skills necessary in information technology.

 - Exemplify professional and ethical behaviors required to perform effectively as an information technology team member within an organization.